 - Six (6) month suspended jail sentence, and

-- 185-day driver’s license revocation by the Nevada DMV (but the defendant should be able to get a restricted license to drive motor vehicles as long as an ignition interlock device is installed)
+- 185-day driver’s license revocation by the Nevada DMV (but you should be able to continue driving as long as an ignition interlock device is installed)

 For sentencing information on other drunk/drugged driving offenses including drunk driving causing injury or death, refer to our article on Nevada penalties for driving impaired.7